McCreeAp0K/livevideo/README.md

 - the video player is prepared first
 - a loading overlay is displayed
-- room data starts after playback becomes ready
+- room data starts after playback reaches `STATE_READY`
+- the loading overlay is hidden after `onRenderedFirstFrame()`
 - initial comments and anchor info are loaded
 - live comments and viewer count updates are received through WebSocket
+- `behind live window` errors trigger a seek-to-live recovery and replay
 - the comment list remains pinned to the latest item

 ## Limitations